ckan/ckan/doc/maintaining/paster.rst

 The values for the settings in the config file will be read from environment variables if the environment variables are set, otherwise defaults will be used.
+For example, the value for the ``sqlalchemy.url`` config file setting will be read from the ``CKAN_SQLALCHEMY_URL`` environment variable.

 This is particularly useful for automated install/deployment tools that need to create a config file with certain settings in it.
 You can of course just edit the config file with your text editor, after creating it.

 The names of the environment variables are based on the names of the settings in the config file, but: